barricklab/btk/README.md

 # btk
-Broad-host-range Toolkit (BTK) for genetic engineering of non-model bacterial species
+This repository describes the Broad-host-range Toolkit (BTK) for genetic engineering of non-model bacterial species